upc-ghs/gpkde/README.md

 - `Makefile`: for the `gfortran` compiler, with compilation verified for `gfortran>=8.4.0`.
 - `Makefile-ifort`: for the `ifort` compiler, with compilation verified for `ifort@2021.9.0`.

-Note: The preprocessor variable ``-DREAL32`` can be added to the compiler flags in order to compile with single precision floating point.
+Note: The preprocessor variable ``-DREAL32`` can be added to the compiler flags in order to build with single precision floating point.

 ### Meson
 The project can also be built with the [meson](https://mesonbuild.com/) build system: